McDonald's ends Olympics sponsorship deal early

 The company, first involved with the Games in 1968, was its food retail sponsor.
 Despite pulling out with immediate effect, McDonald's will continue at next year's Pyeongchang winter Olympics as sponsors with domestic marketing rights.

-The IOC said it was not planning a direct replacement for McDonald's.
+The IOC said it was not planning a direct replacement for McDonald's, but it is expected to announce a new global deal with Intel Corp next week, according a source familiar with the matter.

+A spokeswoman for Intel did not immediately respond to a request for comment.

 The IOC has faced criticism from public health campaigners for allowing sponsors such as Coca-Cola and McDonald's to use the Games as an opportunity to market their products, which are perceived to be unhealthy, in contrast to what the event seeks to promote.